shakes76/PatternFlow/recognition/ISIC-ImprovedUnet-44961374/README.md

 UNet performs a _semantic segmentation_, where each pixel of the image is mapped to a class label.
 Here, the input image has one channel (because it is greyscaled), and the output image has two channels representing two classes.

+The contracting path starts with two 3x3 valid Convolutions, followed by downsampling using MaxPooling.
+This doubles the number of feature channels.
+This pattern repeats for a total of four 3x3 valid Convolutions with their corresponding max pooling layers.

+The expansive path utilizes Transpose Convolutions to upsample the image.
+Similar to the previous path, it performs four 3x3 valid Convolutions with corresponding 2x2 upsampling operations.
+This upsampling now halves the number of feature channels.

+Lastly, a 1x1 Convolution is performed that does not change the input size, rather changes the number of channels to the number of classes, which in this case is two.

 ### The Improved UNet Model